labex-labs/open-source-labs/rust/rust-book/lab-ch10-03-lifetime-syntax/step4.md

   |           ++++     ++          ++          ++
 ```

-The help text reveals that the return type needs a generic lifetime parameter
-on it because Rust can’t tell whether the reference being returned refers to
-`x` or `y`.
-Actually, we don’t know either, because the `if` block in the body
-of this function returns a reference to `x` and the `else` block returns a
-reference to `y`!
+The help text reveals that the return type needs a generic lifetime parameter on it because Rust can't tell whether the reference being returned refers to `x` or `y`.
+Actually, we don't know either, because the `if` block in the body of this function returns a reference to `x` and the `else` block returns a reference to `y`!

-When we’re defining this function, we don’t know the concrete values that will
-be passed into this function, so we don’t know whether the `if` case or the
-`else` case will execute.
-We also don’t know the concrete lifetimes of the
-references that will be passed in, so we can’t look at the scopes as we did in
-Listings 10-17 and 10-18 to determine whether the reference we return will
-always be valid.
-The borrow checker can’t determine this either, because it
-doesn’t know how the lifetimes of `x` and `y` relate to the lifetime of the
-return value.
-To fix this error, we’ll add generic lifetime parameters that
-define the relationship between the references so the borrow checker can
-perform its analysis.
+When we're defining this function, we don't know the concrete values that will be passed into this function, so we don't know whether the `if` case or the `else` case will execute.
+We also don't know the concrete lifetimes of the references that will be passed in, so we can't look at the scopes as we did in Listings 10-17 and 10-18 to determine whether the reference we return will always be valid.
+The borrow checker can't determine this either, because it doesn't know how the lifetimes of `x` and `y` relate to the lifetime of the return value.
+To fix this error, we'll add generic lifetime parameters that define the relationship between the references so the borrow checker can perform its analysis.